Ypertex/blog/content/articles/who-wins-poker-games/index.md

 * Why call it a *technology* strategy if it hardly talks about technology?
 * Why call it a *strategy* at all if it's so high level that it's practically common sense?

 I understand your skepticism.
-As human beings we pride ourselves a lot in our work and the fact that it can't be done by just anyone.
+As human beings, we pride ourselves a lot in our work and the fact that it can't be done by just anyone.
 It takes a moment to realize that you have to put in hard work to develop something so beautifully simple that it *appears* like anyone could come up with it.

 > Simplicity is the ultimate sophistication.
 >
 > {{<attribution>}}Leonardo da Vinci{{</attribution>}}

 Let me encourage you to take the risk of having your work appear overly simplistic: At the Swiss Broadcast Corporation [SRG&nbsp;SSR](https://www.srgssr.ch/en/), the approach of simplifying helped to (at least partially) **narrow the execution gap**.

-Here's how it basically works for us: compress, ask 2+1, gamify.
+Here's how it works for us: compress, ask 2+1, gamify.

 ### A) Compress